Avinash028/Time.com_Latest_News/README.md

 3)Do npm install to install the requird node modules.

+4) Create the folder views and place the index.html file inside it.

-4)To start the server , type the command npm server.js
+5)To start the server , type the command npm server.js

+6)Go to http://localhost:3300/ , to see the latest news.